 Bitchburn, incidentally, is a variation on the name Beechburn and means the valley where beech trees (or possibly birch trees) grew.

 The village of Howden-le-Wear is named from ‘Hol-Den’ meaning the ‘hollow dene’ which refers to the valley of the Beechburn Beck.
-Since it is not on the River Wear the addition of ‘le-Wear’ to the name is perhaps to distinguish it from Howdon on the Tyne near Wallsend.
+Since it is not actually on the River Wear the addition of ‘le-Wear’ to the name is perhaps to distinguish it from Howdon on the Tyne near Wallsend.
 It may also be named through association with the neighbouring village of Witton-le-Wear to the south which is situated on the north bank of the River Wear.

 Witton means ‘wood settlement’ probably signifying a place that supplied timber to neighbouring places for fuel and building, through the felling of trees.
 The Witton in the name of Witton Gilbert to the north of Durham has the same meaning as the Witton in Witton-le-Wear and both Wittons were given suffixes to distinguish one from the other.